Vermonster/copycat/README.md

 rake db:migrate
 ```

+Since Copycat data is stored locally on an indexed table with no foreign keys, page loads are very fast and changes appear instantly.

 In a view, use the Rails i18N.translate() method where you would like to display some editable copy: